 Alternative B

 Keep both definitions

 Alternative B.1

-"Reasonable price for developing countries" is a price at which the accessible format copy of the work is available at prices that reflect national economic realities.
+"Reasonable price for developing countries" is a price at which the accessible format copy of the work is available at prices that reflect national economic realities,

 Alternative B.2

 "Reasonable price for developing countries" is a price at which the accessible format copy of the work is available at prices that reflect national economic realities, taking into account the needs and income disparities of persons who have limited vision and those with print disabilities.

-[References to "copyright" include copyright and any rights related to copyright recognized by Member States/Contracting Parties in accordance with national law.]
+[References to "copyright" include copyright and any rights related to copyright recognized by Member States in accordance with national law.]

 "authorized entity":

-[Authorized entity means an entity that is authorized or recognized by the government to provide education, instructional training, adaptive reading or information access to beneficiary persons on a non-profit basis.
-It also includes a government institution or non-profit organization that provides the same services to beneficiary persons as one of its primary activities or institutional obligations.] [establishes and follows] [may maintain] its own rules and procedures - i) to establish that the persons it serves are beneficiary persons; - ii) to limit to beneficiary persons and/or authorized entities its distribution and making available of accessible format copies; - iii) to discourage the reproduction, distribution and making available of unauthorized copies [including by informing authorized entities and beneficiary persons that any abuse will lead to stopping the supply of accessible format copies]; and iv) to maintain reasonable care in, and records of, its handling of copies of works, while - respecting the privacy of beneficiary persons in accordance with Article H; in the case of an authorized entity that serves a rural or small population and does not distribute accessible format copies in electronic form for whom record keeping would constitute an undue burden such record keeping may be appropriately adjusted. - [v) An authorized entity carrying out cross-border exchanges of accessible format copies establishes and follows rules and procedures which enable the provision of anonymous and aggregated data relating to such exchanges for the evaluation, when appropriate, of their volume and periodicity.]
-[This provision shall not apply to developing and least developed countries, nor to governmental authorized entities, libraries or educational institutions.]]
-In the case of an authorized entity that engages only in activities under Article[s] [C] [C and E], [as regards physical copies] items iii to v? iv to v? shall be discretionary.
-ARTICLE B BENEFICIARY PERSONS A beneficiary person is a person who - (a) is blind; - (b) has a visual impairment or a perceptual or reading disability which cannot be improved to give visual function substantially equivalent to that of a person who has no such impairment or disability and so is unable to read printed works to substantially the same degree as a person without an impairment or disability; or - (c) is otherwise unable, through physical disability, to hold or manipulate a book or to focus or move the eyes to the extent that would be normally acceptable for reading, regardless of any other disabilities.
+means a governmental entity; a [non-profit] educational or teaching institution; [libraries;] or a non-profit organization, including non-governmental organizations and entities authorized or enabled by the governments [pursuant to national law in conformity with this [instrument/treaty]] that addresses the needs on a non-profit basis of beneficiary persons as one of its [primary] activities or institutional obligations, including providing them with services relating to education instructional training, adaptive reading or information access needs, in accordance with national law; and [establishes and follows] [may maintain] rules and procedures - i) to establish that the persons it serves are beneficiary persons; - ii) to limit to beneficiary persons and/or authorized entities its distribution and making available of accessible format copies; - iii) to discourage the reproduction, distribution and making available of unauthorized copies [including by informing authorized entities and beneficiary persons that any abuse will lead to stopping the supply of accessible format copies]; and iv) to maintain reasonable care in, and records of, its handling of copies of works, while respecting the privacy of beneficiary persons in accordance with Article H; in the case of an authorized entity that serves a rural or small population and does not distribute accessible format copies in electronic form for whom record keeping would constitute an undue burden such record keeping may be appropriately adjusted.
+ARTICLE B BENEFICIARY PERSONS A beneficiary person is a person who - (a) is blind; - (b) has a visual impairment or a perceptual or reading disability [or any other print disability], which [cannot be/is not] improved by the use of corrective lenses to give visual function substantially equivalent to that of a person who has no such impairment or disability and so is unable to read printed works to substantially the same degree as a person without an impairment or disability; or - (c) is unable, through physical disability, to hold or manipulate a book or to focus or move the eyes to the extent that would be normally acceptable for reading, regardless of any other disabilities.